How to Write a Nonfiction BookYour Guide to Becoming a Writer

 You’ve been waiting for the perfect opportunity to write a nonfiction book.
 Maybe a finished book means a leap ahead in your career as a coach, entrepreneur, femalepreneur, business leader, or public speaker.
 Maybe a published memoir means achieving your dream of sharing how you’ve overcome obstacles.
 Whatever your reason, the time is finally here … you’ve got this!

-With The Book Professor’s help and our 4-step process of writing a nonfiction book, you can overcome the false starts and lack of confidence and finally publish your book – one you can be proud of and want to share with others.
+With my help and 4-step process of writing a nonfiction book, you can overcome the false starts and lack of confidence and finally publish your book – one you can be proud of and want to share with others.
 The process unfolds like this:

 - Create a purpose statement; this allows you to make choices that drive your book forward.